PJKnightR/RPG_Game/src/Readme (Master).txt

 -Actually finish

 To-do aka ?
 (In order of priority(sort of)):
+-Finish implementation of heart canisters
+-Heart Canisters ID's and add them to the master item list

+-Custom mode
+-Difficulty options
 -Reworking of stats (using a base player and multipliers maybe) -Rework things with a random chance by using global variables for easier access -Add more events (enemy kingdoms, strongholds, mountains, valleys, fields, caves)